 I live in San Francisco, a city with its share of faults (seismic and otherwise) but it’s a great place to hide from the real world.
+And if you need a character for a novel you just ride public transport for an hour or so.

 I’ve also been known to sleep from time to time, although the lure of a blank page may wake me from a deep slumber.